 When Dany’s host arrives at Yunkai, there are slave soldiers and a couple of mercenary companies defending the city.
 Dany asks that the sell swords give their answers to her offer the next day.
 Afterwards Dany announces to her advisors her plan to attack that night, expecting the Stormcrows to be busy debating the offer and the Second Sons drunk on the wine she provided.
 She announces that the Unsullied will attack from right and left while her horse will attack the center (slave soldiers will not stand against mounted men).
 She then asks her advisor’s opinion, and Whitebeard agrees with Ser Jorah that she is Rhaegar Targaryen’s sister, adding that she is also a queen.

-Dany decides she will ride to her people with only a limited guard, which included Whitebeard.
+Dany decides she will ride to her people with only a limited guard, which includes Whitebeard.
 She is touching her people and letting them touch her.
 She had stopped to speak to a pregnant woman when a ragged man with a shaved head yanks her from her saddle.
 He threatens her with his sword as he talks to her telling her that he will start by cutting off her breasts.
 She recognizes the voice as the Titan's Bastard's.
 A freeman tries to come to her aid, but the Titan's Bastard cuts him in the face.
 Whitebeard leaps from his horse over her with his hardwood staff.
-Whitebeard is able to easily dispatch the Bastard and eventually hits him in the temple.
+Mero laughs at seeing Whitebeard thinking an old man was no threat to him, however Whitebeard is able to easily dispatch the Bastard and eventually hits him in the temple.
 He falls into the water and the freemen fall on his body.
 Whitebeard apologies for not coming to her aid sooner, but he did not recognize the Bastard.

 They return to her tent, and later Ser Jorah arrives, and Dany admonishes him for not telling her that the Bastard had escaped, and that Whitebeard had killed him.
-She then asks that Whitebeard be knighted and both Whitebeard and Ser Jorah say “No” at the same time.
-When Ser Jorah, impressed that squire could kill the Bastard, asks Whitebeard who he was, and Whitebeard responds that he is a better knight than him.
+Daenerys then wishes that Whitebeard be knighted in gratitude and both Whitebeard and Ser Jorah say “No” at the same time.
+When Ser Jorah, impressed that the old squire could kill the Bastard with just a stick, asks Whitebeard who he was, and Whitebeard responds that he is a better knight than him.

 Dany tells Brown Ben to give Ser Barristan his sword, but Ser Barristan tells her that he had not wielded a sword since throwing his at the boy king’s feet, and would only take a sword from her.
 She gives him the sword.

-Ser Barristan interrupts her when she on the terrace where she can see her dragons.
+Ser Barristan interrupts her whilst she is on the terrace where she can see her dragons.
 She tells him that she had spared him, and to give her some peace.
 He tells her that he can answer her questions.
-Her first question is whether her father was truly mad, and he tells her that he was not initially, but lapses became worse.
+Her first question is whether her father was truly mad, as Viserys had always told him that was a lie of the Usurper; Barristan tells her that Aerys was not initially, but his lapses became worse over time, while their mother did her best to shield Viserys from his father's insanity.
 Dany decides she can hear no more, but Ser Barristan tells her later he can tell her more.

 Ser Barristan is among her advisors present when she announces that she is going to remain in Meereen.
 When she asks the group if she is a dragon or a harpy, Ser Barristan announces that she is a dragon.
 She then asks how she can rule the Seven Kingdoms if she cannot rule a single city.
 Ser Barristan has no answer.
 Then she tells them she will not leave but stay, rule and be a queen.